ivmartel/dwv/resources/doc/tutorials/user-stories.md

 The user can decide to synchronise or not the window/level between different views of the same data.

 #### DWV-URS-UI-031 Views position synchronisation
-The user can decide to synchronise or not the position between differnet views.
+The user can decide to synchronise or not the position between different views.

 #### DWV-URS-UI-032 Views zoom/pan synchronisation
-The user can decide to synchronise or not the window/level between differnet views.
+The user can decide to synchronise or not the window/level between different views.

 #### DWV-URS-UI-033 Views opacity synchronisation
 The user can decide to synchronise or not the opacity between different views of the same data.